-If your performance in the exam is affected by adverse circumstances beyond your control e.g., temporary illness, accident/ injury, bereavement, or domestic crisis, then school may make an application for special consideration.
-To support the application, you may be required to produce evidence e.g., medical note or prescription.
+If your performance in an exam or assessment is affected by adverse circumstances beyond your control e.g. temporary illness, accident/ injury, bereavement, or domestic crisis, then school may make an application for special consideration.
+To support the application, you must complete a special consideration form (available from the exam office) with the dates of the exams affected and details of the adverse conditions affecting your performance.
+You should attach any medical evidence such as a doctor's note, copy of a prescription or hospital appointment etc.

-You must see your head of year either before the exam or immediately after so that a record can be made.
+You must see also your head of year either before the exam or immediately after so that a record can be made.